 Essie Davis on playing Miss Phryne Fisher

-The Miss Fisher’s Costume Exhibition will open daily (10am – 4pm) from 15 March – 19 June 2016 at Old Government House, Parramatta.
+The Miss Fisher’s Costume Exhibition will be open daily (10am – 4pm) from 15 July until 4 September 2016 at Old Government House, Brisbane.

 The costumes have been generously made available by Marion Boyce and Every Cloud Productions.